dashgen-project/dashgen/README.md

 # DashGen

 This is an ongoing academic project from São Carlos School of Engineering - University of São Paulo (EESC-USP) to help teachers easily deliver course materials.
 The website can be accessed by clicking <a href="https://dashgen.vercel.app">here</a>.
+The application is hosted with [Vercel](https://vercel.com/).

 ## How to run locally